Socialsuite

 Early Exploration

-The homepage needed to quickly route two different audiences to relevant content, while industry-specific pages had to speak directly to sector needs (like metals and mining companies navigating ESG compliance).
+The homepage needed to quickly route two different audiences to relevant content.
+Industry-specific pages had to speak directly to sector needs (like metals and mining companies navigating ESG compliance).
+These wireframes became the alignment tool — getting stakeholder buy-in on structure before committing to pixels.

 Socialsuite homepage wireframe showing content hierarchy and user pathways